Skip to Content

 These types of components do show up in the derivation’s closure however, which is how FlakeBOM is able to learn of them.
 Provenance helps to bridge the gap in these scenarios, by attaching identifying information to store derivations, such that tools like FlakeBOM can still access information about things like licenses, package identifiers, or VEX metadata, without having to know how to evaluate the derivation’s Nix expression.

-Since provenance requires a derivation to be present locally, it is recommended to run FlakeBOM with --should-realise.
+Since provenance requires a derivation to be present locally, we recommend running FlakeBOM with --should-realise.
 Note that this does not mean the derivation has to be built locally, and running FlakeBOM with --should-realise will attempt to fetch derivations from your configured binary cache(s) by default.

 Quick tips